 - Spoon 1-2 teaspoons of the kiwi puree on top of the white layer.

-- Freeze again for at least 8 hours, but preferably overnight.
+- Freeze again for at least 8 hours, but it is best to leave them overnight.

 HOW TO STORE WATERMELON POPSICLES

 You can store watermelon fruit popsicles in a flat air tight container.
-Make sure to line the container with parchment paper to prevent them from sticking.
+Make sure to line it with parchment paper to prevent them from sticking.

 Or, you can buy popsicle bags to wrap them individually!